MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 ## IntegrationManager

+Note: Has a dependency on UnityEngine.dll, any breaking APIs between Unity versions may require this to be updated in future

 This singleton offers an easy way to hook MonoBehaviours in a Game Object.
 This particular Game Object is created during the singleton initialization and it's not destroyed between scene changes.
 It also provides means to run on MonoBehaviour-related events (Update, key pressed, etc.) without requiring a MonoBehaviour.